aman98sahay/Dynamic-Tic-Tac-Toe/README.md

 ## What is the winning condition

 ```
+c = number of columns
+r = number of rows
 That a player is able to mark at-least min(c,r) block in a straight line (could be horizontal/vertical/diagonal)